olpeh/olpeh.github.io/_posts/2019-01-30-my-opinionated-setup-for-web-projects.md

 ## Backend

-A typical web project concists of a backend and a frontend.
+A typical web project consists of a backend and a frontend.
 I think it is a good solution to have them both in a single git repository under different folders.

 For backend, use whatever technology fits you best.